jeremybasolo/webpack-template/README.md

 ## Implementation

 To implement in your project, copy the right files (postcss.config.js, webpack.config.js, package.json, library) and start using.
 You will have to read the manifest file to get the version hashes.
-Look at the readManifest function at the top of the **index.php** for an example.
+Look at the readManifest function at the top of the **index.php** file for an example.

 ## Notes